intel-secl/skc-tools/SKC_Product_Guide.md

 ### Prerequisites

--   The following must be completed before installing the SGX Agent:
+-   The following must be completed before installing the SGX QVS:

     -   Certificate Management Service, Authentication and Authorization Service must be installed and available.

 ### Package Dependencies

-The Intel® Security Libraries Verification Service requires the following packages and their dependencies:
+The Intel® Security Libraries Quote Verification Service requires the following packages and their dependencies:

 -   Golang packages